chase-scott/Elevator-Simulator/README.txt

 This class represent the floor system and keeps tracks of where the elevator is when the floor button is pressed.

-* An Event file containing both EnventFile and FloorEvent classes
+* An Event file containing both EventFile and FloorEvent classes
 - Class EventFile
 This class is used to write or read events from the files.
 - Class FloorEvent